 Subject to availability, we rent out our meeting rooms at Centre Management for £15 per hour.
 Alternatively we have a half day rate at £30.00 and a full day rate at £50.00.
 If you require a larger space, we can offer a full conference room for £50 half day rate and £100 for the full day rate.

-We accept payment by cash, cheque and BACS.
-Ask Centre Management for more information.
+We accept payment by cash and BACS.
+Ask Centre Management for more information on 0115 8404153.